Request or download the MATTR Pi SDK Trial License Agreement and the MATTR Customer Agreement and review these terms.

 This separation ensures you know which errors to handle explicitly and which indicate deeper issues that need broader handling.

-import { initialise } from "@mattrglobal/mobile-credential-holder-react-native";
+import { initialize } from "@mattrglobal/mobile-credential-holder-react-native";

-const initialiseWalletResult = await initialise();
+const initializeWalletResult = await initialize();

-if (initialiseWalletResult.isErr()) {
+if (initializeWalletResult.isErr()) {

-// Handle error from initialiseWalletResult.error
+// Handle error from initializeWalletResult.error

 return;